JetBrains/cpp-russia-2017-clion/Tips&Tricks/7_Tools/4_Python_and_others.md

 # Tools

 ## Python and others
 CLion includes support for languages other than C and C++.
-Build-in support is provided, for example, for:
+Built-in support is provided, for example, for:
 * Python, via PyCharm Community Edition for CLion plugin
 * JavaScript, HTML, CSS, etc.